 Taylor Mac at HERE Arts Center

-Taylor Mac (who uses “judy”—lowercase sic—as a gender pronoun) is the author of seventeen works of theater including: Gary: A Sequel to Titus Andronicus; A 24-Decade History of Popular Music (judy’s 24-hour work); Hir, The Walk Across America for Mother Earth, The Lily's Revenge, The Young Ladies Of, Red Tide Blooming, and The Be(A)st of Taylor Mac.
-Mac is a MacArthur Fellow, a Tony nominated playwright, a Pulitzer Prize Finalist for Drama, and the recipient of the Kennedy Prize, two Australian Helpmann Awards, a NY Drama Critics Circle Award, a Doris Duke Performing Artist Award, a Guggenheim, the Herb Alpert Award, the Helen Merrill Playwriting Award, two Bessies, two Obies, and an Ethyl Eichelberger Award.
-An alumnus of new Dramatists, judy is currently the resident playwright at the Here Arts Center.
+Taylor Mac (who uses “judy”—lowercase sic—as a gender pronoun) is the author of Gary: A Sequel to Titus Andronicus (nominated for seven Tony Awards, including Best Play); A 24-Decade History of Popular Music (Pulitzer Prize Finalist and winner of the Kennedy Prize, two Australian Helpmann Awards, a NY Drama Critics Circle Award, an Obie and two Bessie awards); Hir, The Fre, The Walk Across America for Mother Earth, The Lily's Revenge (Obie award), The Young Ladies Of, Red Tide Blooming, and The Be(A)st of Taylor Mac.
+Mac is a MacArthur Fellow, and the recipient of the Doris Duke Performing Artist Award, a Guggenheim, the Herb Alpert Award, the Helen Merrill Playwriting Award, and an Ethyl Eichelberger.
+An alumnus of New Dramatists, judy is currently the resident playwright at the Here Arts Center.

 From our home in Lower Manhattan, HERE builds a community that nurtures career artists as they create innovative hybrid live performance in theatre, dance, music, puppetry, media, and visual art.
 For more than 20 years, HERE has come to occupy a unique and essential place in the landscape of downtown theatre, and to be known as a destination for audiences who are passionate about groundbreaking contemporary work and the creative process behind it.
 Our signature program, the HERE Artist Residency Program, supports the singular vision of our Resident Artists through commissions, long-term development, and a quality production, all of which will strengthen their careers for the long-term.
 To complement and support the work of our Resident Artists, HERE annually presents one or two national and international companies with similar artistic goals in order to promote relationships among artists and foster artistic cross-fertilization.